Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample3_integration_testing/README.md

   - **Application Insights**
   - **KeyVault** with all relevant secrets stored.

-Notes:

-- *These variable groups are currently not linked to KeyVault due to limitations of creating these programmatically.
-See [Known Issues, Limitations and Workarounds](#known-issues-limitations-and-workarounds)
-- Environments and Approval Gates are not deployed as part of this solution.
-See [Known Issues, Limitations and Workarounds](#known-issues-limitations-and-workarounds)

 #### Clean up

 This sample comes with an [optional, interactive clean-up script](./scripts/clean_up.sh) which will delete resources with `mdwdops` in its name.
 It will list resources to be deleted and will prompt before continuing.